Talking To Myself

 Self-talk can be likened to a form of meditation or journaling out loud.
 Sometimes surprising revelations result.
 When we organize our thoughts, we shut out the noise and can problem-solve one-on-one.

-Personal out-loud appraisals can be beneficial: how does this behavior benefit me or defeat me or my goals in life?
+Personal out-loud appraisals can be beneficial: how does this behavior benefit me or defeat my goals in life?
 Am I moving forward, treading water, or in the process of drowning in a situation?

 And in closing, I’m reminded that Billy Idol liked dancing with himself: